-The DMS was lucky enough to interview Cornelia Funke.
-Lizzy reviewed her story Inkheart, and it was great to share our thoughts about it and hear yours.
-We are excited to learn a little bit more about the story behind the story.
+The DMS recently reviewed Dragon Rider by Cornelia Funke.
+We were lucky enough to host an interview with this creative author after Lizzy reviewed her story Inkheart, and it was great to share our thoughts about it and hear yours.
 So, without further ado... take it away, Cornelia!

 What inspired you to write the Inkworld trilogy?